Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: 2-Quasi-Submodular Influence Maximization

-\begin{theorem} For any fixed 2-quasi-submodular $f$, there exists a constant $\tau$ depending on $f$ such that \infmax with universal local influence model $I_G^f$ is NP-hard to approximate to within factor $N^\tau$, where $N$ is the number of vertices of the graph. \end{theorem} The sequence notation $(a_i)_{i=0,1,2\ldots}$ is used to represent $f$ in this section.
+The sequence notation $(a_i)_{i=0,1,2\ldots}$ is used to represent $f$ in this section.
 Because $f$ is 2-quasi-submodular, we have $a_0=0$ and $a_2>2a_1$.
-We denote $p^\ast=\lim_{i\rightarrow\infty}a_i$, which exists because $(a_i)$ is increasing and bounded.
+We denote $p^\ast=\lim_{i\rightarrow\infty}a_i$, which exists because $(a_i)$ is increasing and bounded by $1$ (see Definition~\ref{defi:ulim} and Definition~\ref{defi:2quasisubmodular}).
 We consider two cases: $a_1>0$ and $a_1=0$.
 We note that we have $a_2>0$ by the 2-quasi-submodular assumption.
 In the case $a_1>0$, we will first assume the graph is directed, and later we will show that this assumption is not essential.